cduvallet/metabolomics/README.md

 - `align_peaks.R`, `pick_peaks.R` - R scripts which are called and actually do the processing
 - `SummaryParserMtab.py` - module to parse summary file

-- `mass-spec-processing-documentation.pdf` - documentation explaining how to use `raw2feats.py`

 #### To do
-- documentation on ReadTheDocs
 - clean up unnecessary files